 6 things to consider after receiving that Valentine’s gift

-Whether it's a diamond engagement ring, the dream car you’ve been dying to drive or any flashy expensive pair of shoes, hold your horses before you start showing off to your loved ones and friends.
-After delivering your thank you speech, don't forget to protect the gift with the correct insurance.
-If you already have a household content insurance, talk to your broker for advice on how you can insure your gift.
+Whether it's a diamond engagement ring, the dream car you’ve been dying to drive or any flashy pair of shoes, hold your horses before you start showing off to your loved ones and friends.
+If you already have household content insurance, talk to your broker for advice on how you can insure your gift.

-Adequate household content insurance: Ensure your household contents insurance is always sufficient to avoid being under insured in the event of a claim.
+1. Adequate household content insurance: Ensure your household contents insurance is always sufficient to avoid being underinsured in the event of a claim.

-Insurance for items that are not always within the confinement of the home i.e. jewellery: Many people ask if such items would be insured under the all risks section for clothing and personal effects.
-Such items are only limited to 20% of the total sum insured of Clothing and Personal effects.
-Should an item, normally worn or carried by or on a person, exceed 20% limitation it would be best to specify the item under the all risks section of the policy to ensure it enjoys worldwide cover.
+2. Insurance for items that are not always within the confinement of the home i.e. jewellery: Under the all-risks section of a policy, such items are limited to 20% of the total sum insured of clothing and personal effects.
+Should an item, normally worn or carried on a person, exceed the 20% limitation, it would be best to specify it under the all-risks section to ensure it has adequate cover.

-What to do if your precious gift is stolen/ broken before you insure it, will it be covered?
-It will be covered if the policy provides for House content cover and the loss falls within the requirements of this section.
-Please be aware that under insurance could be applicable and in that case the full value of the item would not be covered and then only a percentage or proportional share of the loss or damage will be covered and the client will be responsible for the shortfall.
-If cover is needed away from the premises the item can be specified under the All risks section.
+4. What to do if your precious gift is stolen/ broken before you insure it; will it be covered?
+It will be covered if the policy provides for house contents cover and the loss falls within the requirements of this section.
+Please be aware that underinsurance could be applicable and, in that case, only a percentage or proportional share of the loss or damage will be covered and the client will be responsible for the shortfall.
+If cover is needed away from the premises, the item can be specified under the all-risks section.

-Can you insure a sentimental gift: Unfortunately, sentimental value is not insurable but the gift can be insured at its actual replacement value.
+5. Can you insure a sentimental gift: Unfortunately, sentimental value is not insurable, but the gift can be insured at its actual replacement value.

 Steyn concludes that as the person receiving the gift, it’s best to get your own policy as soon as possible if you do not already have one.
-If you decide on having one policy between you and your new partner, but you’re not the main policyholder, remember that if you’re the additional insured, it’s up to your partner to pay you in the event of a claim, which could get difficult if you’re not together any more.
+If you decide on having one policy between you and your partner, but you’re not the main policyholder but rather the additional insured, it’s up to your partner to pay you in the event of a claim, which could get difficult if you’re not together anymore.